 Ghee

 Ghee is a clarified butter, meaning all the milk solids have been removed leaving behind a golden oil.
-According to ayurveda Ghee is considered liquid gold and a staple in the postbirth pantry.
-It is added and included in most of the recipes below and you can either make the ghee yourself or buy ready made (organic).
+According to Ayurveda, ghee is considered liquid gold and a staple in the postbirth pantry.
+It is added and included in most of the recipes below and you can either make the ghee yourself or buy ready-made (organic).
 It is considered a healthy fat that stabilises mood, hormones, relieves dryness, reaches all the tissues of the body, supports healthy digestion and elimination and enhances the flavour of all the foods it is added to.

 • 2 lbs Organic unsalted butter